Spin glass models from the point of view of spin distributions: Introduction and main results

 The role of multi-indices $(i_1,\ldots,i_n)$ will be simply to select various subsets of array (\ref{sigma}) with disjoint coordinate indices $i$ without worrying about how to enumerate them.
 Let $(\theta_{i_1,\ldots, i_n})$ be the copies of random function $\theta$ independent over different sets of indices.
-In addition, let $\hat{v}, \hat{x}, \hat{\theta}$ be independent copies of the above sequences and let
+In addition, let $\hat{v}, \hat{x}, \hat {\theta}$ be independent copies of the above sequences, and let

-Notice that we keep the same $w$ and $u$ in both $s$ and $\hat{s}.$ Throughout the paper let us denote by $\pi(\lambda)$ Poisson random variables which will always be independent from all other random variables and from each other.
-For example, if we write $\pi(\alpha)$ and $\pi(\beta),$ we assume them to be independent even if $\alpha=\beta.$ Let $(\pi_j(\lambda))$ be independent copies of these r.v. for $j\geq 1.$ Let
+Notice that we keep the same $w$ and $u$ in both $s$ and $\hat{s}$.
+Throughout the paper let us denote by $\pi(\lambda)$ Poisson random variables with mean $\lambda$ which will always be independent from all other random variables and from each other.
+For example, if we write $\pi(\alpha)$ and $\pi(\beta)$, we assume them to be independent even if $\alpha=\beta$.
+Let $(\pi_j(\lambda))$ be independent copies of these r.v. for $j\geq1$.
+Let

-for $i\geq 1$ and $\eps\in \{-1,+1\}$ and let
+for $i\geq1$ and $\eps\in\{-1,+1\}$, and let

-We will express invariance and self-consistency properties of distributions $\mu\in\M$ in terms equations for the joint moments of arbitrary subset of spins in the array (\ref{sigma}).
-Take arbitrary $n, m, q, r\geq 1$ such that $n\leq m.$ For each $l\leq q$ consider an arbitrary subset $C_l\subseteq \{1,\ldots, m\}$ and let
+We will express invariance and self-consistency properties of distributions $\mu\in\M$ in terms of equations for the joint moments of arbitrary subset of spins in the array~(\ref{sigma}).
+Take arbitrary $n, m, q, r\geq1$ such that $n\leq m$.
+In the equations below, the index $q$ will correspond to the number of replicas selected, $m$ will be the total number of coordinates and $n$ the number of cavity coordinates considered and $r$ will be the number of perturbation terms of certain type.
+For each replica index $l\leq q$ we consider an arbitrary subset of coordinates $C_l\subseteq\{1,\ldots, m\}$ and split them into the cavity and noncavity coordinates

-Let $\e'$ denote the expectation in $u$ and in sequences $x$ and $\hat{x}$ and let
+Let $\mathbb{E}'$ denote the expectation in $u$ and in sequences $x$ and $\hat{x}$, and let

 and